 - An Azure subscription.
 Don’t worry if you don’t have one, you can get £150 of free credit by signing up for a trial.

 - Questions.
 This isn’t strictly required, but if you have a bunch of URLs to FAQ pages it’s very easy to train the chatbot on those questions automatically.
 As you’ll see, you can add your own but a pre-existing bank of “question and answer pairs” can save some time.

 - Refreshments.
 Diet Coke is my preference, but grab yourself a drink.

 I will cover these steps in more details as I update this post.
 In summary, the steps you’re going to take are:

-- Create a chat bot using the Azure Bot Service (in preview), to which we’ll hook up the Q&A Bot we just made.
+- Create a Bot using the Azure Bot Service (in preview), to which we’ll hook up the Q&A chatbot we just made.

 - Start chatting!